Yorkshire Engine Company: Miniature locomotives

 The Romney, Hythe and Dymchurch Railway "Mainline in Miniature" built by Captain Howey was, and still is, well known for its fleet of engines built by Davy Paxman and based on the locomotives of Nigel Gresley.
 A flaw with these designs was shown up when the railway started running to Dungeness through the winter – a lack of protection for the driver.

-Captain Howey and Henry Greenly started work on a pair of 4-6-2 locomotives based on Canadian designs, with larger, better protected, cabs.
+Captain Howey and Henry Greenly started work on a pair of 4-6-2 locomotives based on Canadian Pacific Railway designs, with larger, better protected, cabs.
 While Howey was in Australia, Greenly quarrelled with the management and engineers of the railway, before destroying the working drawings and departing.
-The parts, including boilers, wheels and cylinders were shipped to the Yorkshire Engine Co. and the locomotives were completed in Sheffield.
+The parts, including boilers, wheels and cylinders were shipped to the Yorkshire Engine Co. and the locomotives were completed in Sheffield in 1931.
 It is assumed that all the detailed design works was done by the company based on a few sketches drawn by Captain Howey.
 YE 2294 and 2295 are better known as No. 9 Winston Churchill and No.10 Doctor Syn; they are still running (other than when being overhauled) and are the best known of any Yorkshire Engine Co. locomotives.